 Snake River Farms American Wagyu Corned Beef Brisket

 Maybe you’re looking to feed a crowd.
 Maybe you’re ready to take on a new cooking challenge.
 Maybe you just really would like to have some leftovers to freeze.
 Whatever the reason you’re looking for a full packer, the Double R Ranch USDA Prime Brisket at Snake River Farms will make those dreams come true.

-Weighing in at about 13 pounds each, these briskets are USDA Prime, a designation that’s based on marbling and which only 4-5 percent receive.
+Weighing in at about 13 pounds each, these briskets are USDA Prime, which is the highest designation beef can earn in the United States.
+The designation is based on marbling and only a small percentage of beef earns it.
 Each comes from cattle aged in the Northwest, and is aged for 21 days or more to bring out extra beefiness and a luxurious texture.
 If you’re committing to that much meat, you should make sure that it’s something you’ll love.
 You’ll certainly love this marbled, beautiful brisket.

 Best First or Flat Cut:

 For more than 35 years, D’Artagnan has been an industry leader in flavorful, high-quality meat.
 Its beef in particular is very special—the cows live to be at least five (double the industry standard) and are raised with humane, ethical, and sustainable practices.
 You’ll notice the marbling in the meat tends to be a bit yellow, thanks to the grass diet of the cows.